-Before age 75 Aged 75 or over Before accessing your savings pot Your entire savings pot will be paid to your beneficiaries who can draw a tax- free income from it, or it can be paid as a tax-free lump sum.
+Before age 75 Aged 75 or over Before accessing your savings pot Your entire savings pot will be paid to your beneficiaries who can draw a tax-free income from it, or it can be paid as a tax-free lump sum.
 This may depend on you having enough unused lifetime allowance.
-For most people the lifetime allowance is currently £1.25 million and reduces to £1 million from 6 April 2016.
-Your entire savings pot can be paid to your beneficiaries who can draw an income from it.
+For most people the lifetime allowance Your entire savings pot can be paid to your beneficiaries who can draw an income from it.
 This will be taxed at their rate of income tax.
-Or, it can be paid as a lump sum but with a tax charge.
-The current tax charge is 45% but from 6 April 2016 tax will be charged at a beneficiary's rate of income tax.
+Or, it can be paid as a lump sum but with a tax charge. is currently £1.0731 million from 6 April 2023.
 After accessing your savings pot If you are using your pot as cash, drawdown or as an annuity, the payments made to your beneficiaries will be tax-free.
 No matter how you have accessed your pension pot, all payments made to your beneficiaries will be taxed at their rate of income tax.